shahcompbio/egfr_nucseq/README.md

 > Zatzman, M., Quintanal-Villalonga, A. _et al_, Alveolar lineage divergence during targeted therapy in lung adenocarcinoma.

+## Overview

+This repository is structued as an installable R package.
+The `R` folder contains functions related to data processing, visualization, and other helper functions.
+The `code` folder contains notebooks related to analysis steps.
+Explanations of these notebooks can be found within the `code` folder `README.md` file.

 ## Data Availablility

 Raw sequencing data generated in this project has been deposited to the GEO Expression Omnibus under accession [GSE292469](link).